Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 				: write(, [, "shyams", compiler(, [, "x86_64"])])
 				maybe do it from a cross-hosted REPL? write_string() can just type-check into write()
 				...
+				I think I'm opposed to the concept of write(address, jñānam) just use output() instead, and use I/O redirection ...
 			wherever it says; the prepocessor will be
 				[: f(, parameterisation)<, dexation>]